 One of my favourite tools is my Japanese Shinto rasp.
 It is a precision piece of kit and it is one of the best rasps I have ever had but it is some times just a little too big, and other times a lot too big.
 This little tool make it into the spaces where the bigger rasp will not go.
 It could be thought of as a manual dado blade.
+This version permanently sticks them together with spacers and accurate width.
+You can shortcut this instructable by grabbing a handful of hacksaw blades and taping them together for a quick and dirty solution.

 Step 1: Get Some Cheap Blades